ManimCommunity/manim/docs/source/guides/frame_sequences.rst

 wrong curve rather than raising an error.

-:class:`~.ImageMobject` records ``orig_alpha_pixel_array`` from the image it was built with, and :meth:`~.Mobject.set_opacity` reads that cached array.
+:class:`~.ImageMobject` records ``orig_alpha_pixel_array`` from the image it was built with, and :meth:`~.ImageMobject.set_opacity` reads that cached array.
 Assigning a new ``pixel_array`` leaves the cache describing the previous frame, so fading a rolling filmstrip may not fade as expected.
 Refresh the cache alongside the swap if the footage needs to fade.